The Zoo, Brisbane

 31 July 2010

-Never seeing them in their first wave I can’t tell you exactly how they’ve aged but the Pixies were always unlikely looking rock stars — the guys were balding back in the late ‘80s, and Frank has never been a slender gent, so the 2010 Pixies really didn’t look all that different from press photos dating back twenty years.
+Never seeing them in their first wave I can’t tell you exactly how they’ve aged, but the Pixies were always unlikely looking rock stars.
+The guys were balding back in the late ‘80s, and Frank has never been a slender gent, so 2010’s Pixies really didn’t look all that different from press photos dating back twenty years.
 Black Francis, surely a millionaire by now, looks like he buys his clothes from K-Mart’s bargain bins, Joey Santiago a shifty looking metal rocker, Dove Lovering a mild mannered maths teacher or accountant, while Kim Deal… well Kim Deal is still cool.
 But their looks have always been deceptive as they soon proved: Santiago was a consummate guitarist, playing the main riffs and lead breaks faultlessly, Lovering pounded the bejeesus out of his drum kit while Deal plucked those timeless bass riffs perfectly and her sweet backing vocals proved a nice respite to Francis’ sing-speak-scream, who with his eyes closed most of the time, played rhythm guitar with focus and intensity.